Stomach cancer

 Treatment of stomach cancer

-Your choice of treatment will depend on the size of your stomach cancer, where it is and whether it’s spread.
+Your choice of stomach cancer treatment will depend on the size of your stomach cancer, where it is, and whether it’s spread.
 Your general health and fitness will also be taken into account, along with your own wishes about your treatment.

-If your cancer is still contained within the stomach, or has only spread to nearby lymph nodes, it may be possible to cure it.
-You are most likely to have surgery, often alongside chemotherapy.
+If the cancer is still contained within your stomach, or has only spread to nearby lymph nodes, it may be possible to cure it.
+You’re most likely to have surgery, often alongside chemotherapy.
 You may also have radiotherapy.

-If your cancer has spread further, treatment will focus on controlling it and relieving any symptoms you have.
-You may have:
+If your cancer has spread further, stomach cancer treatment will focus on controlling it and relieving any symptoms you have.
+You may have (either on their own or a combination):

-Your treatment plan will be discussed by a team, including surgeons, cancer specialists and other health professionals (a multi-disciplinary team or MDT).
-They will decide on the most suitable treatments for your circumstances and talk the options through with you.
+A multi-disciplinary team that includes surgeons, cancer specialists and other health professionals will discuss your stomach cancer treatment plan.
+They’ll decide on the most suitable treatments and discuss your options with you.

 Surgery